benvacha/mrkdwn/README.md

 ```

 ### Inline Link
+Brackets preceeded by whitespace and proceeded by parenthesis will be translated as links.
+Bracketed text preceeded and proceeded by whitespace will be exploded on `_` and linked.
+The url can be absolute or relative.
 ##### mrkdwn
 ```
 [text](url)
 [text](url "Title")

+[url]
+[auto_parsed_url]
 ```
 ##### html
 ```
 <a href="url">text</a>
 <a href="url" title="Title">text</a>

+<a href="url">url</a>
+<a href="auto/parsed/url">auto parsed url</a>
 ```

 ### Anchor Links
+Parenthesis beginning with `!` will define an anchor.
+Parenthesis beginning with `#` will link to an anchor.
+Bracketed text preceeded and proceeded by whitespace and beginning with a `!` will define an anchor.
+Bracketed text preceeded and proceeded by whitespace and beginning with `#` will link to an anchor; text will be parsed based on `_` and `#`.
+The url can be absolute or relative.
 ##### mrkdwn
 ```
 Define a [text](!anchor)
 Define a [text](!anchor "Title")

+Define a [!anchor]

 Go to [text](#anchor) in same page
 Go to [text](#anchor "Title") in same page

 Go to [text](url#anchor) in external page
 Go to [text](url#anchor "Title") in external page

+[#anchor]
+[parsed_url#anchor]
 ```
 ##### html
 ```
 Define a <a name="anchor">text</a>
 Define a <a name="anchor" title="Title">text</a>

+Define a <a name="anchor">anchor</a>

 Go to <a href="#anchor">text</a> in same page
 Go to <a href="#anchor" title="Title">text</a> in same page

 Go to <a href="url#anchor">text</a> in external page Go to <a href="url#anchor" title="Title">text</a> in external page

+<a href="#anchor">anchor</a>
+<a href="parsed/url#anchor">parsed url anchor</a>
 ```

 ### Reference Link
+Bracketed text preceeded by whitespace and proceeded by bracketed text will be translated as a reference link.
+Bracketed text preceeded by whitespace and proceeded by `:` will define a link reference and can be anywhere in the document.
 ##### mrkdwn
 `[text][reference]`
 `[reference]: url "Title"`